 (d) New York Attorney General.
 In December 2008, the Office of the Attorney General of the State of New York, Antitrust Bureau (OAG) requested that the Company consider discontinuing its unilateral retail price policy (UPPL) in the State of New York, and informed the Company that it may bring an enforcement action against the Company under New York law if the Company chose not to do so.
 On March 29, 2010, the Office of the Attorney General filed suit in New York state court against the Company with respect to this matter.
-The complaint does not charge the Company with any violation of state or federal antitrust law; instead it claims the Company violated a 1975 New York state law which declares certain contractual provisions to be unenforceable and not actionable at law and seeks, among other things, a permanent injunction prohibiting the Company's UPPL as well as unspecified sums for restitution and disgorgement profits.
+The complaint does not charge the Company with any violation of state or federal antitrust law; instead it claims the Company violated a 1975 New York state law which declares certain contractual provisions to be unenforceable and not actionable at law and seeks, among other things, a permanent injunction prohibiting the Company's UPPL as well as unspecified sums for restitution and disgorgement of profits.
 The Company responded to the complaint and also filed motions to dismiss and to obtain discovery.
 On September 28, 2010, the court heard various motions filed by the parties and took them under advisement.
 On January 14, 2011, the court denied the OAG's petition in full and granted the Company's motion to dismiss.
-The OAG has the right to appeal the court's decision.
-The Company believes that its UPPL complies with state and federal law and intends to continue to vigorously defend it if the OAG appeals.
+The OAG filed an appeal on February 22, 2011.
+The Company believes that its UPPL complies with state and federal law and intends to continue to vigorously defend it in this matter.
 No claim for damages has been received by the Company.
 Based on the findings of the court to date and an assessment of the Company's meritorious defenses, the Company believes that it is remote that it will incur a loss with respect to this matter.
-However, due to the inherent uncertainties of litigation, the Company cannot predict the outcome of the New York Attorney General at this time, and can give no assurance that these claims will not have a material adverse affect on the Company's financial position or results of operation.
+However, due to the inherent uncertainties of litigation, the Company cannot predict the outcome of this matter at this time, and can give no assurance that these claims will not have a material adverse affect on the Company's financial position or results of operations.

 The Company is involved in various other legal proceedings incidental to the operations of its business.
-The Company believes that the outcome of all such pending legal proceedings in the aggregate will not have a materially adverse affect on its business, financial condition, liquidity, or operating results.
+The Company believes that the outcome of all such pending legal proceedings in the aggregate will not have a material adverse affect on its business, financial condition, liquidity, or operating results.